Wall Street joins global slump for stocks; S&P 500 down 1.3%

 “The rapidly spreading Omicron variant appears likely to lead to a transitory winter chill,’’ economists Lydia Boussour and Gregory Daco of Oxford Economics wrote in a research report last week.
 They say the Federal Reserve could face a “delicate’’ task figuring out how to deal with an economic slowdown that coincides with high inflation.

-The yield on the two-year Treasury slumped to 0.60% from 0.66% late Friday.
-That's a sharp turnaround from its strong rise over recent months, built on expectations that the Fed may begin raising short-term interest rates in 2022 to quell inflation.
+The yield on the two-year Treasury slumped to 0.62% from 0.66% late Friday.
+That's a sharp turnaround from its strong rise over recent months, built on expectations the Fed may begin raising short-term interest rates in 2022 to quell inflation.

+Recent worries about omicron notwithstanding, the S&P 500 has surged more than 20% this year with relatively few sharp price swings.
+Nearly every time stocks swooned a bit, bargain hunters came in to push prices back to records.

+This has been one of the best years of the past century for U.S. stocks when it comes to returns adjusted for risk, according to Goldman Sachs.
+And the S&P 500 is still within 4% of its record set two Fridays ago.

-In Asia, the Shanghai Composite Index slid 1.1% to 3,593.60 after China’s central bank trimmed a key interest rate.
-The bank cut its one-year Loan Prime Rate to 0.05% but left the five-year rate and its main policy rate unchanged.
+In Asia, China’s central bank may be heading in the opposite direction of the Fed and other central banks.
+It trimmed a key interest rate, cutting its one-year Loan Prime Rate to 0.05%, though it left the five-year rate and its main policy rate unchanged.

 The cut is a “small step toward easing” monetary policy without changing efforts to reduce debt in real estate, Larry Hu and Xinyu Ji of Macquarie said in a report.
 Beijing's use of multiple interest rates “is confusing, substantially muting the signal” if only one is cut, they said